 Anil Sood, M.D., and his colleagues have learned that a gene-silencing therapy can effectively shut off cancer-catalyzing genes without damaging healthy cells.
 A drug called EpharnaTM allows for the silencing of EphA2, an ovarian cancer oncogene, resulting in the shrinking of tumors.

-This past year, Dr. Sood and colleagues have focused on bringing this therapy into the clinic.
+With support from the Bettyann Asche Murray Distinguished Professorship in Ovarian Cancer Research, Dr. Sood and colleagues have focused on bringing this therapy into the clinic.
 They are also developing additional methods for more effectively targeting the drug directly to cancer cells while sparing healthy ones.

 Call 713-563-4084 for more information.